John Peter Salling

-John Peter Salling, (died 1755) born Johan Peter Saling and sometimes referred to as John Peter Salley, Sayling, Sallings, and Sallee, was a German explorer known for being among the first Europeans to visit parts of Virginia, West Virginia and Kentucky.
+John Peter Salling, (died 1755) born Johan Peter Saling and sometimes referred to as John Peter Salley, Sayling, Sallings, and Sallee, was a German explorer known for being among the first Europeans to visit parts of what is now Virginia, West Virginia and Kentucky.
 He was imprisoned by the French in New Orleans on charges of spying and escaped together with another prisoner, taking eight months to finally reach his home in Virginia.
 His detailed journal describing his journeys of exploration was lost twice, and each time Salling was able to reconstruct it from memory.
 Salling's journal was used as a source in the creation of early maps of Virginia and eastern North America.

 Biography

-Salling was born in the Palatinate region of Germany to Niclaus Sallin and Salome Johanna, Huguenots from Kaiserslautern, Germany.
+Salling was born in the Palatinate region of the Holy Roman Empire to Niclaus Sallin and Salome Johanna, Huguenots from Kaiserslautern, Germany.
 Different sources give his year of birth as 1697, 1706 or 1719.
 He arrived in Philadelphia with his wife Anna Marie and his two daughters (Catherine and Mary Elizabeth) on board the brigantine Pennsylvania Merchant on 18 September 1733.
 Two sons (George Adam and John) were born later.
 Salling was required to sign an oath of allegiance to King George II, like other German immigrants.
 In 1735, 250 acres were registered in Conestoga Township, Lancaster County, Pennsylvania under the name of Johann Peter Saling.

 In 1740 he and his brother Adam built a log cabin on the banks of the James River at its confluence with the Maury River in Augusta County, Virginia.
 He later wrote in his journal: "In the year 1740, I came from Pennsylvania to the part of Orange County now called Augusta; and settled in a fork of James River close under the Blue Ridge Mountains of the West Side, where I now live."
 On 6 July 1741, he obtained a patent for 400 acres on the James River.

 Salling may have been among the first Europeans to see the Natural Bridge.
 His journal begins: "On the 16th of March 1742, we set off from my house and went to Cedar Creek, about five miles where there is Natural Bridge over said Creek, reaching from the Hill on the one side to the Hill on the other.
 It is a solid Rock and is two hundred and three feet high, having a very Spacious arch, where the Water runs thro[ugh]."

 Military career

 Salling joined the Virginia Militia, and his name appears on the roster of Captain John McDowell’s Company of Militia in 1742.
 In December of that year, the militia engaged in combat with an Iroquois war party at the Battle of Galudoghson, not far from Salling's homestead.
 Captain McDowell was killed, but conflicting accounts of the battle suggest that both sides withdrew after suffering casualties.
-Salling was promoted to captain in 1746, and court-martialed in September 1747 for non-attendance at muster.